Physical and Occupational Therapy

 - Learning or language disabilities

-For more information and research articles about the use of equine movement in Physical and Occupational Therapy sessions, please visit our Education & Resources page.
+For more information and research articles about the use of medical-quality equine movement in Physical and Occupational Therapy sessions, please visit our Education and Resources page.

 For current pricing, billing, insurance, and financial assistance information, please click here.